- Share this article on Facebook

-The comedian took jabs at almost ever star in the room at the 2016 Golden Globes, including making fun of presenter Matt Damon for his nominated film, saying "our next presenter is the star of the hilarious comedy The Martian."
-He even added in an extra joke about his filmmaking partner, calling Damon "the only person Ben Affleck hasn't been unfaithful to."
+The comedian took jabs at almost ever star in the room at the 2016 Golden Globes, including making fun of Matt Damon for his nominated film, saying “our next presenter is the star of the hilarious comedy The Martian.”
+He even added in an extra joke about Damon’s filmmaking partner, calling the actor “the only person Ben Affleck hasn’t been unfaithful to.”

 He also couldn’t resist a joke about famous friends Jennifer Lawrence and Amy Schumer.
 Gervais said the duo told him several times to note that they are best friends.
 “Basically, It’s like they’ve never had a friend before.”

-In years past, he has approached the hosting gig with a similar attitude.
 Gervais hosted the event three times before, from 2010 to 2012 before Tina Fey and Amy Poehler took over for a three-year stint.
-The comedian attacked everyone from Mel Gibson to Johnny Depp and Charlie Sheen.
+During those shows, the comedian attacked everyone from Gibson (again) to Johnny Depp and Charlie Sheen.

-Below are some of his more daring jokes from his first three Golden Globes hosting gigs.
+Below are some of the best jokes from his first three Golden Globes hosting gigs.

 The first time Gervais took the Golden Globes stage as host, he wasted no time in attacking big names.
 Introducing the next presenter of the night at the 8:38 mark in the video above, he says “I like a drink as much as the next man … unless the next man is Mel Gibson.”
 The following year he used the actor’s scandalous behavior as a punchline again, saying “Our first presenter is beautiful, talented … and Jewish, apparently.
 Mel Gibson told me that.
 He’s obsessed.”
 (Coincidentally, Gibson is slated to present at this year’s Globes.)

-During 2011, Gervais started off his monologue with a hard hit at the Two and a Half Men star and his recent antics.
-Just days before the awards show, Sheen went on a bender in Las Vegas with the women he would later name his "goddesses" after leaving rehab only three months before.
-Weeks after the Globes, Sheen would check into rehab again and his CBS sitcom would go on a hiatus.
-At :45 in the video above, Gervais says, "It’s going to be a night of partying and heavy drinking — or as Charlie Sheen calls it, breakfast."
+During 2011, Gervais started off his monologue with a hard hit at the Two and a Half Men star and his then-recent antics.
+Just days before the awards show, Sheen went on a bender in Las Vegas with the women he would later name his “goddesses” after having been out of rehab for only three months.
+Weeks after the Globes, Sheen would check into rehab again and his CBS sitcom would go on hiatus.
+At 0:45 in the video above, Gervais says, “It’s going to be a night of partying and heavy drinking — or as Charlie Sheen calls it, breakfast.”

 Sex and the City 2